digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Once you have finished development of your smart contract app, use the mentioned upgrade-enabled options in daml.yaml to compile and generate the related DAR.
-This can be uploaded using the existing gRPC endpoints without modifications and will be immediately available for use.
+This can be uploaded using the existing gRPC endpoints without modifications and is immediately available for use.

 .. note::